wishfulcynic/Klyra/README.md

 *   Dual Strategy Vaults: Choose between Rangebound (market-neutral iron condor) and Directional (bullish or bearish) strategy vaults in a simple UI.
 The interface clearly explains each strategy and its risks.
 *   Unified Deposits & Switching: All deposits go through a unified StrategyVaultWrapper contract, so users deposit sUSDS once and can switch strategies without manual withdrawal.
 The wrapper handles ERC-20 approvals, vault routing, and maintains per-user vault share balances for seamless strategy changes.
-*   Real-Time Metrics: View live vault performance metrics including APY, total value locked (TVL), current share price, and historical performance (if available).
-This transparency helps in comparing strategies and tracking results.
-*   User-Friendly Deposit Flow: Connect a Web3 wallet (e.g. MetaMask) and deposit stablecoins easily.
-The deposit form shows your sUSDS balance, lets you input an amount (with 25/50/75/100% quick-fill buttons), and estimates the vault shares you'll receive.
-*   Automated Transactions: The app automatically prompts for any required sUSDS token approval and then submits the deposit transaction to the wrapper contract.
-Transaction statuses are displayed so users get feedback on successful deposits.
-*   Built with Modern Stack: This frontend is built with Next.js (React + TypeScript) and styled with Tailwind CSS for a responsive UI.
-It uses Ethers.js to interact with contracts on-chain, ensuring real-time data updates and smooth transaction handling.

 ## How It Works